16 Things You Don’t Know About the Mobile App Development Process

-These are the basic things you’ll need to consider in the development process.
+These are the basic things you’ll need to consider in the mobile app development process.
 The next stage that’s connected to development is work on the project.

 If you’ve never participated in a apps development process, you probably can’t even imagine how much time communication takes.

 Daily and weekly meetings with developers, quality assurance specialists, stakeholders, and project managers: all this is necessary to make sure everyone is on the same page and the project is running smoothly.